iamtimsmith/iamtimsmith-com/content/posts/how-to-create-a-component.md

 ---
-title: 'React: How to Create a Component'
+title: "React: How to Create a Component"
-date: '2018-08-13T05:00:00.000Z'
+date: "2018-08-13T05:00:00.000Z"
-seoDescription: Components are an essential part of any React application.
+excerpt: Components are an essential part of any React application.
 In this post, we'll be learning how to create components to do whatever we want.
 published: true
 ---